 Whether you currently own a business or you want to start one, adding a self-serve pet wash to an area that doesn’t already have one can provide value for you as well as the community.
 Some dogs require full grooming services, which include haircuts.
 Many others, like Labrador retrievers and boxers, simply need baths.
 People who own “bath dogs” may pay to have their dogs washed in a grooming shop, or they wash their pets themselves.

-Although it generally costs less to have a bath dog cleaned in a grooming shop than it does to have another kind of dog washed and styled, it’s still more expensive than bathing these dogs at home.
+Although it generally costs less to have a dog bathed in a grooming shop than it does to have another kind of dog washed and styled, it’s still more expensive than bathing these dogs at home.
 The problem with bathing a dog at home is the animal’s hair can clog the drain of your tub after just a few washes.
 This can force a pet owner to put the money they saved by bathing their dog on their own toward costly plumbing services to unclog their pipes.

 Solve Pet Owners' Problems by Offering a Pet Wash